"Americana music at its best!" — Larry Groce, Mountain Stage

 "I absolutely am nuts for The Steel Wheels.
 Amazing talent.
 I hear a lot of stuff and I was just stunned by this band." — Julie Sullivan, Pickin' in the Pines Bluegrass and Acoustic Music Festival, Flagstaff, AZ

-"The show went amazing and The Steel Wheels killed, just like I knew they would.” — Adam Harris, Asst producer, Mountain Stage
+"The show went amazing and The Steel Wheels killed, just like I knew they would.” — Adam Harris, Assistant Producer, Mountain Stage

 "Fiddle-rich and mandolin-driven, their music includes all the elements I most appreciate in acoustiblue music- energy, strong and distinctive lead vocals that are supported and complemented by acute harmony, instrumental proficiency, originality tied to tradition, new songs that sound old and traditional songs that sound as they always have.” — Donald Teplyske, Roots Music